nuzcraft/row-jam-bow/README.md

 ## Development Log
 Source Code available at https://github.com/nuzcraft/row-jam-bow

+### v0.3 "Collaboration"
+- special thanks to Felipe Brunetti (@felipebrunetti94) for his pull requests!
+- updated enemy progression (can now hit level 10)
+- tougher enemies should only appear at later levels

 ### v0.2 "Minor Facelift"
 - health points are now hearts and decrease by 1/2 heart instead of 1 pip
 - the player can use the space bar to cycle between rock, paper, and scissors mode